‘Kevin Can Wait’ Spawns Fury As Comedies Don’t Kill Off Wives: ‘Bewitched’ Switcheroo Called For

 — RetroNewsNow (@RetroNewsNow) September 17, 2017

 There wasn’t an online world to go to and ask the question — “Why the two Darrins?”
 According to Neatorama this was a question that remained in the minds of fans of Bewitched for a very long time.
-Would Bewitched have angered fans and prompting them to voice their opinions online if the Internet was available back then?
+Would Bewitched have angered fans, prompting them to voice their opinions online if the internet was available back then?
 Would they be peeved over the attempt to dupe them by replacing one Darrin with the other?

-According to Kilmeade, that’s the way they should have played Erin Hayes leaving the show, say nothing and make Leah Remini the new Donna.
+According to Kilmeade, that’s the way they should have played Erin Hayes leaving the show: say nothing and make Leah Remini the new Donna.
 The executive producer and showrunner Rob Long explained why they did it this way, “The goal was to give Kevin’s character a real drive and a real predicament [involving] how a family comes back together [after tragedy].”

 Fans saw it differently and they hopped on the social media sites to spill their words of outrage online, while Brian Kilmeade saw the Bewitched scenario as something that would have worked better.
 You can see a few of the comments from Twitter below.